IBM-Cloud/ansible-collection-ibm/docs/ibm_scc_report_resources_info.rst

 Parameters
 ----------

-  instance_id (True, str, None)
-    The ID of the Security and Compliance Center instance.

-  id (False, str, None)
-    The ID of the resource.

-  resource_name (False, str, None)
-    The name of the resource.

-  component_id (False, str, None)
-    The ID of component.

   sort (False, str, None)
     This field sorts resources by using a valid sort field.
 To learn more, see [Sorting](https://cloud.ibm.com/docs/api-handbook?topic=api-handbook-sorting).

+  instance_id (True, str, None)
+    The ID of the Security and Compliance Center instance.

   report_id (True, str, None)